 Communications Plan: This rule proposal is listed on the department's website on the Current Rule Making Activities page.
 The department sent notification of the rule change proposal to members of the public who expressed interest in receiving notification of proposed rule changes.
 The department also shared rule changes with stakeholders and notified holders of geoduck diver licenses and those who indicated their wish to have a first right of refusal for a 2015 geoduck diver license.
 Because the rule changes in this proposal are administrative in nature, no extensive formal communications plan was necessary.
-The department will hold a public hearing at the August Fish and Wildlife Commission Meeting and receive public comments at that time as well.
+Department staff received comments via telephone from industry stakeholders after the rules were filed.
+The department held a public hearing at the August Fish and Wildlife Commission meeting and received public comments from members in the geoduck dive industry.
+Industry members expressed concerns with some language in the rule and the department researched the issue and met with stakeholders to resolve it.
+Based on that research and meeting with stakeholders, the department made minor changes to WAC 220-52-01901.